cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 10 B](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10B.webp)

 The man who had orchestrated so much devastation was led away in handcuffs, his bravado replaced by a grim, silent resignation.

-William stood shakily, his expression hollow.
-"My brother... he tried to warn me."
+Holmes’s gaze locked onto William.
+“Tell me, do you believe Edward died a fool?
+That he deserved nothing from you?”

+William scoffed.
+“He always got what he wanted.”

+Holmes’s tone sharpened.
+“No, William.
+He fought for what was right—against men who would see your family ruined.
+Even for you.”

+William exhaled sharply, looking away.
+For the first time, his hands weren’t clenched in defiance but loose at his sides.
+“And if I’ve been wrong?”
+His voice was quieter, uncertain.

+“This was among Edward’s papers,” Holmes said, unfolding a faded scrap of parchment.
+The ink was smudged, hurriedly scrawled, but still legible.

+William always wanted to fix things.
+I never told him how much I admired that.

+William’s fingers clenched as he read it, then he snatched the paper and crumpled it.
+“It’s nothing,” he muttered, turning away.
+But his grip remained tight, the paper trembling in his fist.

 Katherine touched his arm gently.
 "He protected us all, in the end."